Krista Scharf

-McCarville and her rink are known for doing well at major tournaments such as the Scotties and Olympic Trials, despite not playing many tour events.
+Scharf and her rink are known for doing well at major tournaments such as the Scotties and Olympic Trials, despite not playing many tour events.
 Their team mission has been to be the "best 'amateur' team in the World".

 Career

 Junior career

-McCarville started curling at the age of ten at the Fort William Curling Club.
+Scharf started curling at the age of ten at the Fort William Curling Club.
 She represented Northern Ontario in four Canadian Junior Curling Championships.
 In 1998, she played second for Elaine Uhryn and finished with a 7–5 record, out of playoffs.
 She skipped her own team in 2000, 2001, and 2002, finishing with a 7–5 record in both 2000 and 2001, and a 6–6 record in 2002.
 In 2003, she and her team from Lakehead University represented Canada at the Winter Universiade in Tarvisio, Italy.
 The team won the silver medal, losing to Olga Jarkova's team from Russia in the final.